-This project emerged from the realities of struggling with an end of a relationship that was salted dry through infidelity.
-After a complicated breakup, I found myself on a trip in the desert with a couple that was newly in love.
-Out of their affection, the arid desert, and my own desolate struggle, I found inspiration to create “Oasis”, a body of work that speaks about the lightness and darkness of love.
+This project emerged from the realities of struggling with an end of a passionate yet short-lived relationship.
+After an emotional breakup, I found myself traveling in the desert with a long-term couple.
+Out of their presence, the arid desert, and my allaying reflection, I found inspiration to create “Oasis”, a body of work that speaks about love and romanticism.

-The environments in these images were chosen mindfully and embody multiple meanings.
 When traveling through the desert, I became aware of the many optical illusions it can present to the naked eye.
 The desert background became the symbol of the seemingly perfect qualities a lover holds when first falling in love.
-The backgrounds surrounding the lovers are beautiful, yet dark, and are sometimes de-saturated.
+The backgrounds surrounding the lovers are surreal and otherworldly.
 This alludes to how magical things look from a distance when love is first at hand, overlooking flaws in a burgeoning relationship.
-The otherworldly aesthetic of the landscapes propose the chosen isolation from the rest the world that lovers feel when together.
-There’s a quiet here; all the noise of the outside world is silenced when new lovers are unified.
-Their affection is simultaneously soft and clenching, emulating lightness and darkness coexisting in the series.